Third Stimulus Check: When Will Your $1,400 Economic Impact Payment Arrive?

-(CBS Detroit) — The third stimulus check is already beginning to reach people.
+(CBS Detroit) — The third stimulus check is already reaching bank accounts.
 President Biden signed the $1,400 relief payment into law last week, as part of his $1.9 trillion economic relief package.
-The American Rescue Plan aims to counter the economic fallout from COVID and support the economy.
-It has broad support among Democratic and Republican voters.
-The modified package also contains extended unemployment benefits, an improved child tax credit, and much more.
-A few lucky people have already received their allotted share of the $422 billion earmarked for stimulus checks.
-But the timeline for most will be a little longer based on multiple factors.
+The American Rescue Act aims to ease COVID’s economic fallout and support the economy while it fights the pandemic.
+It has the broad support of both Democratic and Republican voters.
+The package also contains extended unemployment benefits, an improved child tax credit, and much more.
+Some people have already received their allotted share of the $422 billion earmarked for stimulus checks.
+But the timeline for others will be a little longer based on multiple factors.

 When Could My Stimulus Check Arrive?

-They’re the exception to the roughly 85 percent of Americans who the president has stated will receive money.
-Direct deposits will arrive more quickly, many over the course of this week.
+They’re still the exception to the roughly 85 percent of Americans who the president has stated will receive money.
+In general, direct deposits arrive more quickly, many over the course of this week.
 Paper checks and debit cards, which have to be mailed, could take quite few weeks.
 At least that was the case for the previous two payments.
 Payments go out in batches, meaning there’s little cause for concern this early in the process.
 The legislation says the government technically has until the end of the year to distribute the money.

 What Could Delay My Stimulus Check?

-Distributing the third stimulus check could bring with it some delays.
+Distributing the third stimulus check could result in delays for some.
 The IRS is right in the middle of tax season.
 While CARES Act checks went out around the same time last year, the tax deadline was pushed from April 15 to July 15.
-(No extension has been announced this year, except in Texas.)
 The second stimulus check was distributed before the 2020 tax season began.
-This time, though, the IRS is handling the dual burden of sending out millions of relief payments while accepting and processing millions of tax returns.
+This time, though, the IRS is handling the dual burden of distributing millions of relief payments while accepting and processing millions of tax returns.
+It’s been reported that the tax deadline will be pushed until mid-May, which could relieve some of the burden.

 Aside from institutional delays, a whole host of personal factors could play into when someone’s money actually arrives.
 Most of them stem from what information the IRS has on file for you and how they’re allowed to use it.

 So anyone who doesn’t have up-to-date information on file with the IRS could be looking at delays.
 That may include someone who recently moved or changed banks.
 It might also include someone who hasn’t filed a tax return for 2019 or 2020.
 Many people don’t file tax returns because they don’t make enough money to pay taxes.
-These are also generally the people who need stimulus payments the most.
+Not coincidentally, these are also generally the people who most need stimulus payments.

-The IRS had previously created a website for those who don’t file.
-That site allowed people to update their bank account information and addresses as well as the number of dependents they claim.
+The IRS had previously created a website for those who don’t file, allowing people to update their bank account information and addresses as well as the number of dependents they claim.
 But that site is currently unavailable.
 Agency officials are telling non-filers to submit a tax return for 2020 to ensure they are paid what they are owed.

 A similar issue could arise with families who don’t typically file but used the non-filer tool to update their dependent count last year.
-Dependents above the age of 16 weren’t previously included, so the IRS won’t know about them this year.
-Filing a return for 2020 could ensure that they do.READ MORE: Third Stimulus Check: Will Your Next Relief Payment Be $1,400?
+Dependents above the age of 16 weren’t previously included, so the IRS won’t have them on record.
+Filing a return for 2020 could ensure that they do.READ MORE: Third Stimulus Check: Your Next Relief Payment May Not Be $1,400

+Certain banks have policies that can delay the arrival of stimulus via direct deposit.
+Some JPMorgan Chase and Wells Fargo customers have expressed dismay that money the government sent out over the weekend is taking days to arrive in their accounts.
+The settlement date for the ACH transfers is March 17, meaning that is the day that the money is officially available to banks.
+Some, however, credited the money to their customers in advance.
+Others, like the two financial institutions receiving complaints, have waited until the money actually arrives.

-Those who file their tax returns by mail may also experience delays in receiving their stimulus payment.
-Paper returns take longer to process, and the agency is experiencing a backlog brought on, at least in part, by the pandemic.
-As with most office workers, many IRS employees have had to work from home.
+Another potential stems from the method people use to file their taxes.
+Those who submit returns by mail may also experience delays in receiving their stimulus payment.
+Paper returns take longer to process than electronic returns, and the agency is experiencing a backlog brought on, at least in part, by the pandemic.
+As with most office workers, many IRS employees have had to do their jobs from home.
 Paper returns were inaccessible and sat waiting in trailers.
 About 6.7 million returns had yet to be processed by the end of January.

 What Could Reduce My Stimulus Check?